-Originally created in 1996, it toured to sell-out engagements at festivals in Winnipeg, Saskatoon, Edmonton, Victoria and Vancouver, made an SRO appearance on the Bagley Wright stage at Seattle Repertory Theater during Bumbershoot, played to sold out houses at the Adelaide Fringe Festival, where it was named one of three Best Plays of the '96 season..
-During a run at Spoleto, in the Piccolo Theatre Series, to yet MORE sold-out shows and even a little controversy over the equal-opportunity nudity.
-(And the opening night visit by the resident theater ghost!
+Originally created in 1997, it toured to sell-out engagements at festivals across Canada, made an SRO appearance at Seattle Repertory Theater during Bumbershoot, sold out at the Adelaide Fringe, where it was named Best Play of the '98 season..
+During a run at Spoleto, in the Piccolo Theatre Series, had an opening night visit by the resident theater ghost!
 Seriously!
 The South brought the gothic!)

-theater simple has also custom-built three different venues for the show (one in a bomb shelter, one a bar in a former synagogue and one a former naval brig -which was pink.)
+Celebrating theater simple's 29th year of making things, The Master & Margarita ran amok at The Edmonton Fringe in August 2019.
+In the past, theater simple has custom-built three different venues for this production (one in a bomb shelter, one a bar in a former synagogue and one a former naval brig -which was pink.).

 WANT TO HELP?!
-Please consider donating to theater simple to support this project by clicking here for the Shunpike link - or by encouraging the presenters in your town, college, university to PRESENT US - we are starting to organize a tour outside of Seattle NOW... (hello, World...)
+Please consider donating to theater simple to support this project and its tour by clicking here for the Shunpike link - or by encouraging the presenters in your town, college, university to PRESENT US - we are starting to organize a tour outside of Seattle NOW... (hello, World...)

 OUR FAVORITE TRANSLATION:

 Diana Burgin and Katherine Tiernan O'Connor's 1993 edition for Ardis Publishing.
 OMG - Ellendea Proffer's notes - what a team!
 (But - they are all pretty interesting for varied reasons... always fascinating to read the translation bias.)

 “this vigorous Seattle company delivers the quality goods once again ...theater simple balances the grotesque with the sublimely elegant, juxtaposes absurdity with profundity and makes light of darkness.
 Superb.”
 The Adelaide Advertise